mattskone/real_time_api/README.md

 # real_time_api
-An example websocket API buit on Python, Tornado and MongoDB
+An example websocket API built on Python, Tornado and MongoDB

-### Requirements
+### Motivation
+This project is a brief demonstration of a websocket interface to a key/value store based on the following notional business requirements:

 Create a service that exposes standard key/value store operations over a websocket interface.
 Requirements and API spec below.